HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 **(c) Actors and actor ghosts:**	Family and community links matter, and they matter even more to our users because of what they can teach about specific community dynamics.
 Especially knowing that the goal of this research is to study influence and impact, as these elements do not tend to simply vanish after the death of a person.
 For this reason, we chose to keep all persons and links visible on the visualization even long after there were gone.
 The elements are grayed out or fade away, but are still visible to allow for a full understanding of what happened.

-**(d) The active years:**	Some years see more action than others, or simply have more records surviving and archived than others.
+**(d) The lively years:**	Some years see more action than others, or simply have more records surviving and archived than others.
 To give users a direct way of knowing which periods are more interesting to look at, we built a vertical bar chart attached to the time slider, that shows the event frequency across time.

+Have a second look at the visualization with these in mind and see how they help us navigate through the data.

 ![screenshot of the tool, with labels where each task is answered]({{site.baseurl}}/images/spreadsheet2.png)